 # Segments

-> Segments define reusable subscriber rules that stay current without manual maintenance — use them to target broadcasts, filter sequence emails, and build complex nested conditions from simple building blocks.
+> Segments define reusable subscriber rules that stay current without manual maintenance.
+Use segments to target broadcasts, filter sequence emails, and build complex nested conditions from simple building blocks.

 - Human page: https://mailrith.com/docs/segments